Greenmamba29/genspark-ai-search-privacy/SIMSTUDIO_USAGE_GUIDE.md

 ## Overview

-This guide demonstrates how to use the enhanced offline capabilities in GenSpark-AI-Search powered by SimStudio components.
+This guide demonstrates how to use the enhanced offline capabilities in Grahmos-AI-Search powered by SimStudio components.

 ## Quick Start